 shs_one_school_hw_2012

-There’s nothing all that interesting here, but this is further corroboration of information found here and here.
+While there’s nothing particularly groundbreaking here, this serves as further corroboration of the information found here and here.

 Newtown Bee’s back to school supplement, August 17th, 2012 (Download PDF, fifty-six pages)

-In addition to the Sandy Hook bus routes on pages 45-48, the school is pictured and its address and website given on page eleven.
-Sandy Hook’s hours are also listed on page sixteen.
+In addition to the Sandy Hook bus routes provided on pages 45-48, the school is depicted, with its address and website listed on page eleven.
+Sandy Hook’s operational hours can be found on page sixteen.

 Science Center field trip, September, 2012: